Reducing Antipsychotic Medication - It's Working

-A broad category of medications, called psychoactives or psychotropics are administered by physicians in many healthcare settings, including hospitals and skilled nursing centers.
+A broad category of medications, called psychoactives or psychotropics are administered by physicians in many healthcare and community settings, including hospitals, skilled nursing homes and assisted living centers.
 The term psychoactive is an all-encompassing description which includes mood stabilizers (anti-manic agents), anti-depressants, anti-anxiety, hypnotics and antipsychotics.

 Since the beginning of the national campaign California providers have reduced the use of antipsychotic medication by 25.6 percent!
 2014 Antipsychotic Partnership Report

 The use of antipsychotic medication to treat behavior associated with dementia is not supported clinically and is considered off-label by the FDA, which issued a “black box” warning for the elderly with dementia.